su225/su225.github.io/content/posts/go-runtime-internals-memory-allocator/index.md

 Before proceeding, I recommend reading an overview of [Go scheduler](https://www.ardanlabs.com/blog/2018/08/scheduling-in-go-part1.html), [Garbage Collection](https://www.ardanlabs.com/blog/2018/12/garbage-collection-in-go-part1-semantics.html).
-Go ahead and read the details only if you are curious about the actual implementation.
+Go ahead and read this article only if you are curious about the actual implementation.
-**Most likely, this does not help your day-to-day job using Go**.
+Most likely, this does not help your day-to-day job using Go.

-**How memory for the dynamic data structures like slice is allocated?**
-Take a look at the code below
 ```go
 // Allocate a slice with capacity 10.
 This means
 // space for 10 integers is reserved in the "heap"